-65 Lamb Hall P.O.
-Box 70682 e-mail: philsche@etsu.edu
+65 Lamb Hall Box 70682 (423) 439-7633 e-mail: philsche@mail.etsu.edu

-Creg S. Bishop; Troy E. Burrow; Kurt J. Maier; Phillip R. Scheuerman; Vincent A. Sikora
+Creg S. Bishop; Kurt J. Maier; Phillip R. Scheuerman; Vincent A. Sikora.

 Purpose

 The goal of this department is to prepare environmental specialists by increasing understanding of interrelationships between environmental factors and human health.
 Environmental health service needs are complex and increasing because of changes brought about by economic and technological advances.
 Technical specialists in environmental health require a comprehensive education in basic and applied sciences.
 The educational objectives of the department are to provide the student with an opportunity to: